Riello UPS General Manager Leo Craig speaks to Data Centre Management magazine about how DCIM can save you money and improve energy efficiency.

 One of the schemes driving efficiency is the European Commission’s ‘Code of Conduct for Energy Efficiency in a Data Centre’ – a voluntary scheme to help improve understanding of energy demand within the data centre.

 Meanwhile, the Department of Energy and Climate Change (DECC) has introduced the mandatory Energy Savings Opportunity Scheme (ESOS) which all large businesses in the UK must adhere to, with the first audits due by December this year.

-Similarly, the aim of the European Commission’s code is to drive data centre infrastructure efficiency (DCiE) from its current levels of 50 per cent or less at most sites to the 80 per cent mark.
+Similarly, the aim of the European Commission’s code is to drive data centre infrastructure efficiency (DCiE) from its current levels of 50% or less at most sites to the 80% mark.
 But if data centres must now take a proactive approach to energy management, how are they measuring the results?

 This means monitoring the power used and the key temperature and humidity readings across the data centre.
 It’s important to note that not everything needs to be monitored – at the outset, managers should identify clear goals – for example, monitoring energy savings / coordinating data / reporting for audits.

 Multi Sense offers an events log and graphic display of the main parameters and displays the location and operating status for any given criteria.
-It also shows run time and maintenance information and detailed real time and historical data reports.
+It also shows run time and maintenance information and detailed real-time and historical data reports.

-There should also be control on cabling within data centres to ensure there are no airflow pinch points due to legacy cables not being removed and new cabling simply put over the top.
+There should also be a control on cabling within data centres to ensure there are no airflow pinch points due to legacy cables not being removed and new cabling simply put over the top.
 It’s the ‘low hanging fruit’ that is simple and cheap to do which can bring the greatest savings and ultimately contribute to our greener economy.